mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/how_it_works/robot-middleware.rst

    video and  audio, and a GStreamer plugin for display to show a video stream in a window.

--  Teleop Twist Joy is a generic facility for teleoperating twist-based |ros|
-   robots with a standard joystick.
+-  Teleop Twist Joy is a generic facility for teleoperating twist-based ROS 2 robots with a standard joystick.
 It converts joy messages to velocity commands.
 This node does not include rate limiting or auto-repeat functionality.
-It is recommended to leverage the features integrated into |ros| Driver for a Generic Joystick.
+It is recommended to leverage the features integrated into ROS 2 Driver for a Generic Joystick.

--  Teleop Twist Keyboard provides a generic keyboard teleoperation solution for |ros|.
+-  Teleop Twist Keyboard provides a generic keyboard teleoperation solution for ROS 2.

 -  The Twist Multiplexer is essential in scenarios where multiple sources move a robot using a geometry_msgs::Twist message.
-It plays important role in multiplexing all input sources into a single source that goes to the |p_amr| control node.
+It plays important role in multiplexing all input sources into a single source that goes to the Autonomous Mobile Robot control node.

--  The |ros| Driver for Generic Joysticks.
+-  The ROS 2 Driver for Generic Joysticks.